-2.1.1 AGC
+2.1.2 AGC

-This window contains the settings for the dual band automatic gain control (AGC) block, placed at the head of audio processing chain.
+This window contains the settings for automatic gain control (AGC) block, placed at the head of audio processing chain.

 The automatic gain control performs a pre-leveling of the signal applied to the following compressors/limiters, keeping their working point almost constant.